A new medicine for social difficulties

 Many autistic people find it challenging to engage with others, or have little interest in socialising, which can make them vulnerable to isolation and bullying.
 A fundamental aspect of social behaviour is communication, which is a key challenge in autism, as reported by a group of autistic people and their caregivers in the United States in 2017.
 Communication was also reported to be a top priority for research by autistic people, their relatives and clinicians, in a UK survey in 2016.
 The current study on arbaclofen aligns with this priority.

 Recent research suggests that aspects of autism such as social behaviours may be caused by a chemical imbalance that affects the activity of neurons in the brain.
 Key to this activity are the connections between one neuron and the next.
 Some connections stimulate, or excite, neurons while others inhibit their activity.
-The main chemical involved in this inhibition is called GABA (gamma-aminobutyric acid) and its levels are thought to be reduced in some autistic people.
-This would allow neurons to be unusually active and may also explain why some autistic people have seizures.
+The main chemical involved in this inhibition is called GABA (gamma-aminobutyric acid) and its levels are thought to be reduced in some autistic people, compared to thsoe without autism.
 GABA plays a role in many of the brain’s processes, including social behaviour.
 Arbaclofen acts on the GABA system and may help to balance inhibitory and excitory signals in the brain.
 This could improve some of the social difficulties seen in autism.

 In a study published in 2017, arbaclofen showed promise in improving social behaviours within a sub-group of autistic people who were younger than 18 years old and who had good verbal skills.
 The current study will expand on this, testing arbaclofen in around 130 children and adolescents with autism, aged between 5 and 17 years old, and who have good verbal skills.
 Researchers will observe and score participants’ social behaviours, such as whether they initiate conversations, make eye contact, respond to social approaches, or plan activities with others.